aurarius1/FidoDbus-MasterProjekt/README.md

 after that omitting the make-credential flag is fine (as the credential already exists).

 If you want to test it using Firefox you need to follow the setup instruction [here](https://github.com/aurarius1/FidoFirefox-MasterProjekt?tab=readme-ov-file#fidomp_firefox).
-As said in the intro (and in the readme of the linked repo containing the Firefox guides) there is an additional check or something that prevents webauthn.io from prompting user interaction for a token interaction, my version sadly does not have this check, so you can ignore the first token interaction request (or do it, it shouldn't really matter).
+There is an additional check or something that prevents webauthn.io from prompting user interaction for a token interaction, my version does not have this check, so you can ignore the first token interaction request (or do it, it shouldn't really matter).

 # C++ client
 There is also a simple client library for C++ (that is used for Firefox as well), located [here](code/client/).
 For reasons of compatability with Firefox it does not use sdbus-cpp (as it requires exceptions to be enabled and Firefox, by default, has exceptions disabled).
 Though, if you are interested in a client using sdbus-cpp you could use the generated client proxy (client/fido-client-glue.h) as a starting point.